 Visiting the UK from non-EU destinations

-It’s rare to read anything overly positive when it comes to Brexit – but for visitors to the UK traveling from outside the EU, there is some.
-At present, it looks like there should be no changes to your travel after Brexit.
+It’s rare to read anything overly positive when it comes to Brexit – but for visitors to the UK traveling from outside the EU, there are some upsides.
+At present, there are no changes to your travel after Brexit.
 As usual, you may need a visa to visit, but it should be business as usual as long as you’ve got your paperwork ready, with no new rules to worry about.

-In fact, from June 2019, visitors from the U.S., Canada, New Zealand, Australia, Japan, South Korea, and Singapore can begin using e-passport gates at UK terminals – and may not have to worry about landing cards as these are gradually being phased out.
+In fact, since June 2019, visitors from the U.S., Canada, New Zealand, Australia, Japan, South Korea, and Singapore have been using e-passport gates at UK terminals.
 That means less queueing, less hassle, and an even smoother arrival.

 Find out whether you need a visa to visit the UK here.

 EU to UK and UK to EU travel

 EU citizens who wish to visit the UK now need a passport and cannot use their national ID cards.
 The passport must be valid for at least 6 months upon arrival in the UK.
 Additionally EU citizens can stay up to 6 months in the UK without a visa.
 There is no restriction on Irish citizens entering the UK or living there.

 British travelers heading to the EU also need to check that their passport is less than 10 years old and valid for at least 6 months after their date of travel.
 Previously, passports were only required to be valid for the duration of the stay, and this is still the case when traveling to Ireland.
 However, if you are traveling between the UK and the Republic of Ireland, or vice versa, check the latest travel information before you do so.
 The government has set up an online passport checker tool.

 British citizens do not require a visa for entering the Schengen Area, if the duration of their stay does not exceed 90 days within 180-day period.

 ETIAS and Brexit